ChartSettings Module

 Best Practices

-when you need fine-grained control over visibility and order. - Group related items into meaningful sections to improve scanability.
+- Group related items into meaningful sections to improve scanability.